Ecosia: an eco friendly search engine

 Gimme the Hard Facts.

 The best way to explain how this all translates is to show you the money!
-Last December (2017), Ecosia’s monthly income was €851,734.
+In December of 2017, Ecosia’s monthly income was €851,734.
 Of that total, they invested €470,215 into tree planting, which equates to 55% of their income and 80% of their profits (Ecosia).
 In that month alone, they funded the planting of 1,871,542 trees in Brazil, Ghana, Indonesia, Tanzania, and Madagascar.

 Ecosia Financial Report: December 2017